Free Tax Prep Program

 *Note:

-If married and filing with your spouse, both you and your spouse must arrive together for the appointment.
+If you are married and filing with your spouse, both of you must arrive together for the appointment.

-If you are married but filing separately from your spouse, in order for you to efile, you will need your spouse’s name, date of birth, and social security number.
+If you are married but filing separately from your spouse, you will need your spouse’s name, date of birth, and Social Security number to e-file.

 Income